nialov/fractopo/README.rst

       framework for testing, creating documentations and overall placement of files and configuration. ``copier`` allows creating a template project (e.g., https://github.com/nialov/nialov-py-template) which can be firstly
+-  ``copier``

-      cloned as the framework for your own package and secondly to pull updates from the template to your already started project.
+   -  ``copier`` is a project templater.
+Many Python projects follow a similar framework for testing, creating documentations and overall placement of files and configuration. ``copier`` allows creating a template project (e.g., https://github.com/nialov/nialov-py-template) which can be firstly cloned as the framework for your own package and secondly to pull updates from the template to your already started project.